Mary Anne Barkhouse

 Opening Reception: Thursday, January 27 at 7:00PM

-Kwakwaka’wakw sculptor Mary Anne Barkhouse travelled from her home in Minden, ON to Wanuskewin Heritage Park in Saskatoon, SK in the summer of 2019.
-While there, she walked the trails of the Opimihaw Valley with archeologist Dr. Ernie Walker, spoke with the staff of Wanuskewin, and allowed the deep history of the territory to inspire her.
-Consisting of tapestry, sculpture, paintings, and installations, this exhibition reflects characters from Barkhouse’s past and present, assembled together to recount the story of Wanuskewin.
-Touching on themes of restoration, resilience, reconciliation, and the integrity--in both the physical and spiritual sense--of human and non-human life.
+Kwakiutl sculptor Mary Anne Barkhouse travelled from her home in Minden, ON to Wanuskewin Heritage Park in Saskatoon, SK in the summer of 2019.
+While there, she walked the trails of the Opimihaw Valley with archeologist Dr. Ernie Walker, spoke with the park staff, and allowed the deep history of the territory to inspire her.
+Her exhibition, opimihaw, touches on themes of restoration, resilience, reconciliation, and the integrity--in both the physical and spiritual sense--of human and non-human life.
+Tapestry, sculpture, prints, and installations come together to recount the story of Wanuskewin.